harskarodlan/PF_video_tracking/README.md

 ## Files in this Repositories

-In this repository you will find the following files:
+In this repository you will find the following files and folders:

 - `annoying_bird.mov`: The video we are going to analyze.